 Where did the name Casco come from?

-Colonel W. Romer made an inspection of Casco Bay for the Crown in 1700.
+Colonel W. Romer made an inspection of Casco Bay for the British in 1700.
 He reported back to London, “Casco Bay had a multitude of islands, these being reported as many islands as there are days in the year.”
 Today, despite the fact that 785 islands and exposed ledges have been counted here in Casco Bay, the region is quaintly known as the Calendar Islands.